Incoming Students

 Frequently Asked Questions

-Your registration process may differ depending on your exact student population (First-Year Student, Top Scholar, 2025 Spring Scholar, Transfer Student, or Student Athlete).
+Your registration process may differ depending on your exact student population (First-Year Student, Top Scholar, 2026 Spring Scholar, Transfer Student, or Student Athlete).
 Please review registration timelines on our Incoming Students website if you are a Top Scholar, Transfer Student, or Student Athlete.
-2025 Spring Scholars will receive outreach in fall to prepare for spring registration.
+2025 Spring Scholars will receive outreach in the fall to prepare for spring registration.

 All first-time undergraduates will be pre-registered for some courses at the beginning of June.
 For more timeline and specifics about pre-registration, review this Pre-Registration Website.

-After pre-registration, students will sign up for a virtual advising session to be held between June 10th and July 13th.
+After pre-registration, students will sign up for a virtual advising session to be held between June 9th and July 11th.
 During that meeting, you will finalize your registration for your first semester at Tulane.

 All incoming first-year students will work with our First Year Advising team during your first year at Tulane.
 For your summer advising session, you will meet in small groups with two staff advisors for registration review and advising support.
 This advisor may not be your assigned fall advisor, but they will be an important summer resource to you until specific advisors are assigned.

-While you may have seen a note that says, “Your registration time is open on June 1 for Fall 2024,” you will also notice there is an “Advisor Reg Hold.”
+While you may have seen a note that says, “Your registration time is open on June 9 for Fall 2025,” you will also notice there is an “Advisor Reg Hold.”
 After pre-registration, we do not want you to make any changes to your schedule until you meet with us.

 On the day of your scheduled summer advising session, we will lift the registration hold so that you can actively make changes or additions.
 You will have 72 hours to make changes.
 After that, the hold will be reinstated until July 14th when all advising holds will be lifted for the remainder of the summer.